thebytearray/wireling/README.md

 ### 1. Create Notification Channel

-Configure your Application class to create a notification channel:
+Configure your Application class to create a notification channel.
+You can use the default constants or your own custom channel ID:

 **Kotlin:**